As a family caregiver, you may have heard of advance care planning, but may not be sure what it is.

 5. Review the advance care plan document regularly

 Just as life changes, so may advance life and palliative care wishes.
 Talk about the end-of-life advance care plan from time to time to see if any components need to be updated or if there are any new concerns to consider.
-Then be sure to share that with your Palliative Care Team.
+Then be sure to share these changes with the person’s health care team or Palliative Care Team.

 During each advance care plan review, it is also important to confirm that the substitute decision maker is still able to perform that duty.